rust-lang/book/nostarch/chapter12.md

 reading the file fails, but the error message just prints `Something went wrong reading the file`.
 Reading a file can fail in a number of ways: for example, the file could be missing, or we might not have permission to open it.
-Right now, regardless of the situation, we’d print the `Something went wrong reading the file` error message, which wouldn’t give the user any information!
+Right now, regardless of the situation, we’d print the same error message for everything, which wouldn’t give the user any information!

 Fourth, we use `expect` repeatedly to handle different errors, and if the user runs our program without specifying enough arguments, they’ll get an `index out of bounds` error from Rust that doesn’t clearly explain the problem.
-It would be best if all the error-handling code were in one place so future maintainers had only one place to consult in the code if the error-handling logic needed to change.
+It would be best if all the error-handling code were in one place so future maintainers had only one place to consult the code if the error-handling logic needed to change.
 Having all the error-handling code in one place will also ensure that we’re printing messages that will be meaningful to our end users.